blakeNaccarato/datadict/README.md

 ## Installing From Source

 You can always download the [latest version of DataDict from GitHub](https://github.com/gahjelle/datadict).
-DataDict uses [Flit](https://flit.readthedocs.io/) as a setup tool.
+DataDict uses [Flit](https://flit.pypa.io/) as a build tool.

-To install DataDict from the downloaded source, run Flit:
+To install DataDict from the downloaded source, run Flit through `pip`:

-    $ python -m flit install --deps production
+    $ python -m pip install .

 If you want to change and play with the DataDict source code, you should install it in editable mode:

-    $ python -m flit install --symlink
+    $ python -m pip install -w .[dev,test]